-By LOUISE PETTUS In the dark days of the Recon-struction era, it was easy for the officer named Benner who was drunk at the time, "foully and grossly" approached Hall's teenage daughter.
-Infuriated, Hall wrote a letter to a Charlotte, N.C., newspaper, Southern Home, which was owned and edited by the Civil War general, D.H.
-Hill, a York County native.
+While Hall was in jail, a Union officer named Benner who was drunk at the time, "foully and grossly" approached the teen-aged daughter of Hall.
+Infuriated, Hall wrote a letter to a Charlotte, N. C. newspaper, Southern Home, owned and edited by the Civil War general, D. H. Hill, a York County native.